loh-0/Algothon25-wiki/docs/index.md

 Alternatively, click [here](https://github.com/UNSW-Fintech-Society-Events/algothon2022-starter-code) to be redirected to Github.

-Access the Facebook event [here](https://fb.me/e/2s8B14mEG).

 ## Register Now!

 Register [here](https://forms.gle/mjyngHGdPRPeCdWH9) by:

-* 5:00 PM AEDT 1 July for individuals.
+* Registrations for individuals have closed.
 * 11:59 PM AEDT 6 July for teams.

 ## Submissions